Rokutann/npy.el/README.md

 Note: Originallly, the `python-mode` has two types of inferior python
 processes: global and (buffer-)dedicated.
-The precedence order for the destination when you send a source code chunk from a source buffer in a situation that you have spawned both a global inferior process and a dedicated inferior process is 'always dedicated first.'
+The precedence order for the destination when you send a source code chunk from a file buffer in a situation that you have spawned both a global inferior process and a dedicated inferior process is 'always dedicated first.'
 With adding a new type, virtualenv-dedicated, the current nPipenv's precedence